 About the Big Five

-Before we dive into the individual traits of the Big Five, let’s talk about the Big Five itself.
 Personality theorists have tried for many years to pin down a number of personality traits that can be used to universally describe people.
 These numbers vary widely, from 3 (suggested by Hans Eysenck) to 4,000 (suggested by Gordon Allport.)
-After much debate, today’s personality psychologists tend to accept the Big Five Personality Theory.
+After much debate, today’s personality psychologists tend to accept the Big Five Personality Theory (also known as the "Five-Factor Model.".

 This theory lays out five dimensions of personality: conscientiousness, openness to experience, extraversion, agreeableness, and neuroticism.
 Now, you probably know many people who are not agreeable, not open to experience, or not extroverted.
 That’s okay - they still have a personality!
 These traits all lie on a spectrum.
 On one end of the spectrum, for example, is conscientiousness.
 On the other end is extravagance or carelessness.
 One may describe you or me as being on either end of this spectrum - the important thing to know is that this is one of the five dimensions of someone’s personality.